tjjjia/arena-plugin/README.md

 ## How to use

 Download release, install, and use a code block to include Are.na blocks or channels.
+Alternatively, access plugins through the command palette (`⌘ P` or `Ctrl P`).

 ### Display a single block
 ````